Arman-v/Arman-Vaithyanathan-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my starter project I chose the Arduino Starter Kit as it is teaches the basics of Java coding and circuitry and could be the basis for many mechanical engineering projects I choose to pursue in the future.
 I used the Arduino to build a simple circuit, that with the press of a button can turn on and off 2 seprate LED lights.
-When the button is pressed or read as HIGH the red LED is set to LOW, or off, and the green LED is set to HIGH, or turns on, and vice versa when the button is read as LOW, or in not being pressed.
+When the button is pressed or read as HIGH the blue LED is set to LOW, or off, and the green LED is set to HIGH, or turns on, and vice versa when the button is read as LOW, or is not being pressed.
 I created this circuit using an Arduino, a proto shield, a handful of hook up wires, 3 resistors, a button, and a bread board for testing.

 ### Challenges